 Alternatively, you can bake them at 350 degrees F until they warm up again.
 They won't crisp up as nicely, but less oil is needed.

-We'd like to share some tips and tricks we learned while experimenting with this tacos dorados recipe:
+We'd like to share some tips and variations we learned while making this tacos dorados recipe:

 - Don't overfill.
 You don't want your fillings falling out while the tacos are frying.
 Make sure the potato mixture doesn't go right to the edges.

 - Use an oil thermometer.
 To reduce the chances of burning your potato tacos, you can use an oil thermometer.

 - Switch up the salsa.
 You'll can also find tacos dorados made with salsa roja or served with a side of consomé.
 Try different recipes out to see what you prefer.

 - Change up the fillings.
 You don't have to use potatoes and cheese.
 Try filling these crispy tacos with vegan chorizo, jackfruit carnitas, or vegan tinga!

 🍴 Tasting notes

 These potato tacos are the perfect recipe to make when you need a budget-friendly dinner.
 They're: